 Photoshop transcended being a piece of software to become a verb indicating any kind of image manipulation.
 The problem is that it costs you money.
-The cost isn’t quite as extravagant as it was years ago because of Adobe’s Creative Cloud subscription bundles, but it’s still a decent investment, and many people go out looking for the best Photoshop alternative they can find.
+The cost isn’t quite as extravagant as it was years ago because of Adobe’s Creative Cloud subscription bundles.
+However, it’s still a decent investment, and many people look for the best Photoshop alternative they can find.
 Most of the time, that’s the open-source gem GIMP.
-If the features and tools Gimp offers can’t fully satisfy your needs, but Adobe Photoshop’s cost is still a problem for you, look through the possible ways of how to get Photoshop for free and enjoy its image editing capabilities to the fullest.
+If the features and tools Gimp offers can’t fully satisfy your needs, but Adobe Photoshop’s cost is still a problem, look through the possible ways to get Photoshop for free and enjoy its image editing capabilities.

 What is GIMP?

-Before we go any further, understand this: GIMP not as polished as Adobe Photoshop.
+Before we go any further, understand this: GIMP is not as polished as Adobe Photoshop.
 If you like open-source software, that should come as no surprise.
-It’s really hard to get UX and UI designers to contribute as much as devs for some reason.
-If you want the sleek, polished, ultra-professional, modern experience, head to the Creative Cloud page and subscribe.
+Getting UX and UI designers to contribute as much as devs is hard.
+If you want a sleek, polished, ultra-professional, modern experience, head to the Creative Cloud page and subscribe.
 GIMP ain’t gonna work for you.
 And that’s cool.

-But if you’re not scared away by the simple, function UI, there’s a lot of power in this Photoshop alternative.
+But if you’re not scared away by the simple, functional UI, this Photoshop alternative has a lot of power.

 GIMP, short for GNU Image Manipulation Program, is an open-source image editor that you can use on Mac, Windows, or even Linux (which can’t run Photoshop at all).
-GNU is a type of open-source license, and it just happens to be the same one our dearly beloved WordPress uses.
+GNU is a type of open-source license that happens to be the same one our dearly beloved WordPress uses.

-GIMP was first released all the way back in 1996 (that’s pretty old but not as old as Photoshop’s 1988 debut).
-Since that original 1996 release, the community surrounding it has steadily grown, and the functionality has exploded.
+GIMP was first released way back in 1996 (that’s pretty old but not as old as Photoshop’s 1988 debut).
+Since that original 1996 release, the community surrounding it has steadily grown, and its functionality has exploded.
 You can even use Photoshop extensions with it.

 Beware of Fake Downloads

 Just a quick aside here as a warning.
-The open-source software comes with its own set of challenges, despite how awesome it is, and GIMP is no different.
-Years ago someone forked the repo for the editor and made a product called GIMPshop that was meant to be “more accessible to the many Adobe Photoshop users out there,” according to the dev.
+Despite how awesome it is, open-source software comes with challenges, and GIMP is no different.
+Years ago, someone forked the repo for the editor and made a product called GIMPshop that was meant to be “more accessible to the many Adobe Photoshop users out there,” according to the dev.

-So between an incredibly old build, dated UI, and bunches of baddies in the code, I urge you to stay away and only download the original and official software from their website.
+So between an ancient build, dated UI, and bunches of baddies in the code, I urge you to stay away and only download the original and official software from their website.

-GIMP is local software, not cloud-based, so you have to go download the installer, and get it set up on your system.
-There shouldn’t be any issues with that any more than any other program you download.
+GIMP is local software, not cloud-based, so you have to download the installer and set it up on your system.
+There shouldn’t be any issues with that more than any other program you download.

 The UI may take some getting to.
-It’s a multi-window UI initially, and you can see the difference here from opening up the same image in Photoshop and GIMP.
+It’s a multi-window UI, and you can see the difference here from opening up the same image in Photoshop and GIMP.

 Don’t be alarmed if you hate the multi-window view.
 You can change it by going to Windows -> Single-Window Mode.
 Suddenly, things begin to look a lot more accessible and familiar to Photoshop users.

-A lot, actually.
+A lot.
 While you can see the UI doesn’t have the pizzazz of Adobe’s flagship, it has many of the same features.
-If you’re a Photoshop power user, then it might be missing that must-have element.
+If you’re a Photoshop power user, you might be missing that must-have element.
 For casual users, it’s more than powerful enough to get nearly any job.

 The big differences come in the workflow.
-GIMP doesn’t follow Adobe’s standards for keyboard shortcuts or layout.
-And many features users find standard are missing from GIMP.
+GIMP (GNU Image Manipulation Program) doesn’t follow Adobe’s standards for keyboard shortcuts or layout.
+And many features users find bar is missing from GIMP.
 That’s not to say you can’t do them.
 GIMP has an incredibly robust and powerful toolset.
-But keep in mind that you may be dealing with a series of workarounds.
+But remember that you may be dealing with a series of workarounds.

 Exposure, For Instance

 For instance, one of my most used tools in Photoshop is darkening the background of an image.
-Like in the image above with the Window -> Single-Window Mode highlighted (thought the arrow was applied after that in Snagit).
+Like in the picture above with the Window -> Single-Window Mode highlighted (though the arrow was applied in Snagit).

 In GIMP, you can’t adjust exposure settings at all.
-This will be coming in version 2.9, which is available as a development version for Windows only (sorry Mac and Linux users).
+This will come in version 2.9, which is available as a development version for Windows only (sorry, Mac and Linux users).

 That said, there’s a kind of workaround for this.
 You use the Rectangle Select Tool, make your selection, go to the Selection Editor tab and change it to Invert the Selection.
 Then it’s just Colors -> Desaturate… -> Brightness.